Mario Vargas Llosa: 1970s and the "discovery of humor"

 In 1971, Vargas Llosa published García Márquez: Story of a Deicide (García Márquez: historia de un deicidio), which was his doctoral thesis for the Complutense University of Madrid.
 Although Vargas Llosa wrote this book-length study about his then friend, the Colombian Nobel laureate writer Gabriel García Márquez, they did not speak to each other again.
 In 1976, Vargas Llosa punched García Márquez in the face at the Palacio de Bellas Artes in Mexico City, ending the friendship.
 Neither writer publicly stated the underlying reasons for the quarrel.
 According to Guillermo Angulo, a mutual friend of García Marquez and Vargas Llosa, the punch happened because Vargas Llosa had left his wife in Spain for a "very beautiful woman."
-After that fledgling romance faltered, Vargas Llosa returned to his wife, who then told Vargas Llosa that García Marquez had in fact had tried to gain her affections during the time he had left her.
+After that fledgling romance faltered, Vargas Llosa returned to his wife, who then told Vargas Llosa that García Marquez had tried to gain her affections during the time he had left her.
 A photograph of García Márquez sporting a black eye was published in 2007, reigniting public interest in the feud.
 Despite the decades of silence, in 2007, Vargas Llosa agreed to allow part of his book to be used as the introduction to a 40th-anniversary edition of García Márquez's One Hundred Years of Solitude, which was re-released in Spain and throughout Latin America that year.
 Historia de un Deicidio was also reissued in that year, as part of Vargas Llosa's complete works.

 Following the monumental work Conversation in The Cathedral, Vargas Llosa's output shifted away from more serious themes such as politics and problems with society.
 Raymond L. Williams, a scholar of Latin American literature, describes this phase in his writing career as "the discovery of humor".
 His first attempt at a satirical novel was Captain Pantoja and the Special Service (Pantaleón y las visitadoras), published in 1973.
 This short, comic novel offers vignettes of dialogues and documents about the Peruvian armed forces and a corps of prostitutes assigned to visit military outposts in remote jungle areas.
 These plot elements are similar to Vargas Llosa's earlier novel The Green House, but in a different form.
 Captain Pantoja and the Special Service is, therefore, essentially a parody of both The Green House and the literary approach that novel represents.
 Vargas Llosa's motivation to write the novel came from actually witnessing prostitutes being hired by the Peruvian Army and brought to serve soldiers in the jungle.